prometheus/snmp_exporter/generator/README.md

         type: DisplayString # Override the metric type, possible types are:
                              #   gauge:   An integer with type gauge.
                              #   counter: An integer with type counter.
                              #   OctetString: A bit string, rendered as 0xff34.
+Use to disable
+                             #       automatic DISPLAY-HINT formatting when raw hex is preferred.
+                             #   DisplayHint: Format per RFC 2579 DISPLAY-HINT.
+See display_hint option.
+                             #       Textual conventions with valid MIB hints are auto-formatted.
                              #   DateAndTime: An RFC 2579 DateAndTime byte sequence.
 If the device has no time zone data, UTC is used.
                              #   ParseDateAndTime: Parse a DisplayString and return the timestamp.
 See datetime_pattern config option
                              #   NTPTimeStamp: Parse the NTP timestamp (RFC-1305, March 1992, Section 3.1) and return Unix timestamp as float.